SiddhanthMateDEV/FinancialEngineeringResources/README.md

 - **venv**:

   This directory contains the virtual environment for the project, ensuring that dependencies are managed and isolated.
-It is essential for maintaining consistent development environments and avoiding conflicts between package versions.---
+It is essential for maintaining consistent development environments and avoiding conflicts between package versions.

+---

 ## Trading Infrastructure: